google/trillian/docs/storage/commit_log/commit_log_based_storage_design.md

-This does not *need* to be transactional, because writes should be idempotent, but the implementation of the Trillian storage driver must buffer *all*, writes and only attempt to apply them to the DB instance when `Commit` is called.
+This does not *need* to be transactional, because writes should be idempotent, but the implementation of the Trillian storage driver must buffer *all*, writes and only attempt to apply them to the local storage when `Commit` is called.

+The write of an updated STH to local storage needs slightly special attention, in that it must be the last thing written by `Commit`, and must only be written if all other buffered writes succeeded.

 In the case of a partial commit failure, or crash of the signer, the next sequencing cycle should find that identical writes are re-attempted due to the